Clinics

 Introduction

-The Criminal and Juvenile Defender Clinic is a year-long, 14-credit course that focuses on the representation of individuals who have been charged in Criminal/Supreme Court or Family Court with committing crimes.
-The clinic involves a mixture of fieldwork, seminar discussions of the criminal and juvenile legal systems, and simulated trials and hearings.
+The Juvenile Defender Clinic is a year-long, 14-credit course that focuses on the representation of juveniles who have been charged with committing crimes.
+The clinic involves a mixture of fieldwork, seminars on criminal and juvenile law and litigation skills, and participation in simulated trials and hearings.

 Course Description